-We will investigate the matter when the person submits a formal written complaint along with their PSAAS application.
+We will investigate the matter when the person submits a formal written complaint along with a PSAAS application.

-Once the complaint has been investigated and it is concluded that the abuse as alleged did take place, the person will be invited to provide any further supporting documentation for the application.
-We will ask the person to undergo a medical assessment to assess impact of the abuse and help gauge their future needs.
-The PSAAS grant is intended to provide some financial reparation toward the person’s future.
+Once the complaint has been investigated and it is concluded that the abuse as alleged did take place, the person will be invited to:

 The application is assessed by an independent assessor who will determine the amount of the grant that the diocese will offer.

-Applicants who have previously accepted a payment from PSAAS before the cap was increased are welcome to have their claim reassessed.
+Applicants who have previously accepted a payment from PSAAS for abuse experienced as an adult before the cap was increased are welcome to have their claim reassessed.
 These applicants will only need to submit what additional information is needed for the amended criteria.
 They may submit additional information if they so desire.

 Any previous payment will be considered in calculating the final payment.
 The previous payment will be indexed for CPI and the indexed amount deducted from the payment offered.
 The RBA calculator at www.rba.gov.au/calculator/ will be used.

-There will be a separate additional payment for counselling, assessed on the ongoing impact of the sexual abuse.
-(This is different from the National Redress Scheme, where the counselling payment is assessed by reference to the nature of the abuse)
+There will be a separate additional payment for counselling, assessed on the ongoing impact of sexual abuse.
+(This is different from the National Redress Scheme where the counselling payment is assessed by reference to the nature of the abuse.)